Honors Capstone Project

 Study Design: I hypothesized that mortality rates at children’s hospitals would be lower than mortality rates at non-children’s hospital because children’s hospitals have more specialized inputs, from the clinical training of sub-specialists and nurses to advanced machines and diagnostic tools, and may use these inputs more productively.
 To test this hypothesis, I analyzed mortality for seven diagnoses using a logistic regression model.
 To control for selection bias, I selected diagnoses that were likely to occur at both children’s hospitals and non-children’s hospitals and controlled for risk of mortality and severity of illness.

 I found that mortality rates at children’s hospitals were lower, but these lower rates were not statistically significant.
 Risk of mortality and severity of illness were highly significant in the model.
 These findings suggest that hospital type does not make a difference in determining medical outcome, but do not diminish the value of children’s hospitals because they are important assets in their communities.

 LaBonte, Christiane, "Do Children's Hospitals Have Lower Mortality Rates?
 Evidence from the 2003 Kids' Inpatient Database" (2006).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 637.